catttjyl/cs5782_finalproject_SD/README.md

   Figure 1.
 Test error and training loss on CIFAR-10.
 </p>

+Our reproduction supports the paper’s central claim: stochastic depth improves test performance and reduces training time compared with constant depth.
 Beyond accuracy, stochastic depth maintains stronger gradient flow in early layers, learns more generalizable feature representations (higher k-NN accuracy despite looser clusters), and is significantly more robust to label noise.

 ---